szweibel/workshops/python.md

 ### Solution

 <Secret>
 When you google "python function," you may see some phrases that look unfamiliar, like "return value" or "pass parameters."
 These are advanced terms for inputting and outputting data from a function.
-It's important to become familiar with the Python's terminology about functions, as it will be helpful later on when you start working with these components.
+It's important to become familiar with Python's terminology about functions, as it will be helpful later on when you start working with these components.
 </Secret>

 ## Evaluation